Year 2 Homework Expectations

 - identify the tens digit or ones digit in a 2 digit number

 At the beginning of every half term, the children will have 6 activities to choose from based around our curriculum theme.
-This is usually due back into school during the last week of term.
+This is usually due back into school during the last week of term, for your child to present to the class.
 The dates are below in the 'attachment slip'.
 A copy can also be found in your child's homework book.